rclone/rclone/docs/content/jottacloud.md

 <i class="fa fa-cloud"></i> Jottacloud
 -----------------------------------------

-Jottacoud is a cloud storage service provider from a Norwegian company, using its own datacenters in Norway.
+Jottacloud is a cloud storage service provider from a Norwegian company, using its own datacenters in Norway.

 In addition to the official service at [jottacloud.com](https://www.jottacloud.com/), there are also several whitelabel versions which should work with this backend.